 Newborn Rooms and Equipment

-Our 20-bed NICU features both private and semi-private rooms equipped with state-of-the-art medical monitoring equipment.
+Our 25-bed NICU features spacious private and semi-private rooms equipped with state-of-the-art medical monitoring equipment.
+Double rooms are available for twins.
 We have sophisticated ventilation equipment, whole body cooling technology, and continuous EEG with video monitoring.
 Each year we care for more than 300 newborns.

 Medical Care Team

 A baby’s multidisciplinary care team is made up of neonatologists, neonatal nurse practitioners (NNPs), physician assistants (PAs), and neonatal nurses.
-Support services include social workers, pediatric pharmacists, and occupational, speech and physical therapists.
-The NICU is also supported by four maternal-fetal medicine physicians and on-site pediatric subspecialists including pediatric surgery, pediatric neurosurgery, pediatric radiology, pediatric anesthesia and pediatric neurology.
+Support services include social workers, pediatric pharmacists, and respiratory, occupational, speech and physical therapists.
+The NICU is also supported by three maternal-fetal medical physicians and on-site pediatric sub-specialists including; a pediatric surgeon, pediatric neurosurgeon, pediatric radiologist, pediatric anesthesiologist and a pediatric neurologist.

 Parents and Family

 NICU newborns need their family’s love and support to thrive and grow.
-We encourage parents to visit their baby throughout the day and night.
+We encourage parents to room in/stay with their baby.
+When parents cannot room in, they are welcome to visit the baby throughout the day and night.
 Studies show that infants benefit from human contact including “kangaroo care,” in which a diapered baby is placed in an upright position on their parent’s bare chest.
 We advocate family-centered care.
 Each morning when the medical team rounds at a baby’s bedside, we invite families to join in on rounds to give us feedback and ask questions.

 Breast milk is the most nourishing and well-tolerated first food for newborns.
 It also helps protect NICU babies against infection.
 We strongly support moms who desire to breastfeed or provide breast milk for their baby in the NICU.
-The NICU has a dedicated International Board Certified Lactation Consultant who is also a neonatal nurse practitioner.
 Donor breast milk is available when recommended by a baby’s medical team or when needed to bridge mom’s supply.
 Breastfeeding moms can receive a complimentary meal tray when visiting their baby in the NICU.